Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 A local secondary index allows you to specify an alternate sort key where the partition key stays the same.
 A global secondary indexes allow different partition key too.
 However, you are allowed only up to 5 indexes for each kind of table.
 All indexes must be created up front at table creation time.
 As such, you need to think about your queries up front at table creation, not as a final tuning step.
 As such, it is a common feature in NoSQL design to optimize your table design based on your queries.
 Your queries might even expect you to fully de-normalize your data (pre-join).

-#### Extended analysis of DynamoDB and Common Distributed Principles
+#### Extended analysis of DynamoDB and common distributed principles
 The problems that DynamoDB faces and its respective solutions are represented in the table below.
 We encourage you to spend your time reading the following [paper](http://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/dynamo.pdf) to investigate these solutions on your own time.
-Classes like CS 4320 and [CS 5414](http://www.cs.cornell.edu/courses/cs5414/2016fa/) investigate such topics.
+Classes like CS 4320 and [CS 5414](http://www.cs.cornell.edu/courses/cs5414/2016fa/) investigate such topics and we highly encourage you to take these classes to further immerse yourself in the world of Distributed Systems.

 |          Problem         	        |       Technique     | Advantage 	|
 |:---------------------------------:|:------------------:	|--------------	|